MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-onnx.md

 - Get a pretrained ONNX model from the [ONNX Model Zoo](https://github.com/onnx/models).
 - Generate a customized ONNX model from [Azure AI Custom Vision service](/azure/ai-services/custom-vision-service/).

-You can represent many models as ONNX models, including image classification, object detection, and text processing models.
+You can represent many models as ONNX, including image classification, object detection, and text processing models.
 If you can't convert your model successfully, file a GitHub issue in the repository of the converter you used.

 ## ONNX model deployment in Azure

-You can deploy, manage, and monitor your ONNX models with Azure Machine Learning.
-Use the standard [MLOps deployment workflow](concept-model-management-and-deployment.md) with ONNX Runtime to create a REST endpoint hosted in the cloud.
+You can deploy, manage, and monitor your ONNX models in Azure Machine Learning.
+Using a standard [MLOps deployment workflow](concept-model-management-and-deployment.md#deploy-models-as-endpoints) with ONNX Runtime, you can create a REST endpoint hosted in the cloud.

 ## Python packages for ONNX Runtime